dhaivat28/dna-fed-coding-challenge/README.md

 - That you write clean, structured, semantic html.
 - Your approach to writing, and knowledge of CSS, including the use of modern features where appropriate.
 - You have a strong attention to detail and can replicate designs.
-- You can deliver a sound experience across all device sizes from the design provided.
+- You can deliver a sound responsive experience across all device sizes from the design provided.
 - Your work demonstates efficiency and best practice, while keeping things simple where possible.

 We don't want you to spend too much of your own time to complete this - provide whatever you feel can represent your current FE skill-set within a reasonable effort.